veltzer/demos-orc-k8s/exercises/20_using_helm/exercise.md

 * Installed helm.
 Use [this link](https://helm.sh/docs/intro/install/)

-* Make sure you have minikube running.
+* Make sure you have Minikube running.

-* Use helm to install mysql using helm as described [here](https://bitnami.com/stack/mysql/helm)
+* Use helm to install MySQL using helm as described [here](https://bitnami.com/stack/mysql/helm)

-* Demonstrate that you can access your newly running mysql server.
+* Demonstrate that you can access your newly running MySQL server.